relution-io/relution-sdk-sample-auth/README.md

   @import "../pages/login/login.scss";
 ```
-Now we have to change the start entry Point of our app in the 'client/app/app.ts', change the 'rootPage':
+Now we have to change the start entry point of our app in the 'client/app/app.ts', change the 'rootPage':

 ```javascript
 import {LoginPage} from './pages/login/login';